shahian/18-Key-Design-Patterns/README.md

 Facade is a structural design pattern that provides a simplified interface to a complex system, making it easier to use and understand.
 It acts as a "one-stop-shop" that encapsulates the interactions and complexities of multiple subsystems behind a unified interface.

+In the context of Java design patterns, a Facade is typically implemented as a separate class or module that serves as an entry point for client code.
+It hides the complexities of the underlying system and provides a simplified set of methods or operations that clients can use to interact with the system.

 ***